EducationalTestingService/Confero/docs/source/get_started.rst

 2. Create an Experiment Folder (Optional)
 ------------------------------------------

-The computer running Confero Track is also the computer that any screen capture video's and device event data files are saved.
+The computer running Confero Track is also the computer on which any screen capture video's and device event data files are saved.
 The root folder for all files saved by Confero Track is ``CONFERO_TRACK_ROOT\Results``.